-Mr. Heyer said that even though the Board is voting on asphalt shingle as the primary focus of this application, it may be that Board members may aesthetically prefer to see a different material.
+Mr. Heyer said that even though the Board is voting on removing a cedar roof and installing an asphalt shingle as the primary focus of this application, it may be that Board members may aesthetically prefer to see a different material.
 Mr. Jones said the only other material would be slateline shingles.

 Mr. Heyer clarified that the vote will be for the particular product replacing what has already been removed from the roof of the house and stated that if anyone thinks another material should be looked at, it should be stated and a reason given, as a courtesy to the applicant.
-He said next steps could be discussed with City Staff in the event of a 'no' vote, but that would not be necessary for a 'yes' vote unless the applicant and homeowner would like to do something nicer.
+He said next steps could be discussed with City Staff in the event of a 'no' vote, but that would not be necessary for a 'yes' vote unless the applicant and homeowner would like to use a product other than asphalt.